Red Sea crisis: Which UK ships have been deployed to the area?

 Ships with its name have existed for more than 400 years and there have been at least 14 in total.

-The ship was the second British one deployed to the Red Sea and was dispatched there on Tuesday.
+The ship was the second British vessel deployed to the Red Sea and was dispatched there on Tuesday.

 The Defence Secretary said on Twitter/X: “HMS Richmond is on its way to the Red Sea to ensure the UK maintains a formidable presence in the face of attacks by the Iranian-backed Houthis.”